-The Company's main sales market of STB solutions is in the Middle East, South America and North Africa.
-Our sales of STB solutions decreased compared to 2019 as the above three geographical areas were severely affected by the COVID-19 pandemic throughout the year.
+The Group's main sales market of STB solutions is in Middle East, South America and North Africa.
+The Group recorded satisfactory sales of our IC solutions of STB customers compared with last year because of prolonged working from home due to the impact of the COVID-19 pandemic.